Skip to main content

 Upon separating from the Marines, Paul attended Northwestern Michigan College in Traverse City, earning both a private and commercial pilot license.
 During his deployment in Japan, Paul had grown fond of the Japanese culture.
 Paul returned to Kyoto, Japan and enrolled into a Japanese Language Immersion course for one year.

 Continuing his passion of being a lifelong learner, his next stop was the University of Wisconsin, Madison to pursue an MBA in Supply Chain Management.
-Upon graduation, Paul accepted a position with Amazon and began a 5-year career moving from Salt Lake City to Ft.
+Upon graduation, Paul accepted a position with Amazon and began a five-year career moving from Salt Lake City to Ft.
 Worth, to Reno, and back to Salt Lake City, opening new Amazon delivery branches and serving as the manager at each of these stops.

 Throughout Paul’s life, his curiosity and adventurous nature introduced him to mountain climbing, fly fishing, rock climbing, hiking, skydiving, hockey, skiing and travel.
 Last year, he made a decision to leave Amazon and spend his life pursuing what he genuinely loved...
 Flying!